natalierapto/EmployeeView/README.md

 Employee View, Natalie Raptoplous

 An app that can add/view/find employees. would include all personal info and things like hourly wages, monthly salary, etc. It would be useful for companies, and I believe it is something I can make.
 Java has been the hardest language for me to learn, but I wanted to create something practical.
+While it may not be complex, I wanted to focus on creating something that would work than trying to do too many things at once.

 UML: